Real-World Machine Learning Applications

 Healthcare is witnessing a revolution, and at the heart of it lies machine learning—a powerful technology that’s changing the way we diagnose, treat, and prevent diseases.

 Make sure you understand machine learning fundamentals like Python, SQL, deep learning, data cleaning, and cloud services before we explore them in the next section.
-You should consider joining GUVI’s Machine Learning Course, which covers tools like Pyspark API, Natural Language Processing, and many more and helps you get hands-on experience by building real-time projects.
+You should consider joining GUVI’s Artificial Intelligence & Machine Learning Course, which covers tools like Pyspark API, Natural Language Processing, and many more and helps you get hands-on experience by building real-time projects.

 Also, if you want to explore Python through a Self-paced course, try GUVI’s Python course.